Hexabromocyclododecane

 Hexabromocyclododecane (HBCD or HBCDD) is a brominated flame retardant.
 It consists of twelve carbon, eighteen hydrogen, and six bromine atoms tied to the ring.
-Its primary application is in extruded (XPS) and expanded (EPS) polystyrene foam that is used as thermal insulation in the building industry.
-Other uses are upholstered furniture, automobile interior textiles, car cushions and insulation blocks in trucks, packaging material, video cassette recorder housing and electric and electronic equipment.
+Its primary application is in extruded (XPS) and expanded (EPS) polystyrene foam used as thermal insulation in construction.
+Other uses are upholstered furniture, automobile interior textiles, car cushions and insulation blocks in trucks, packaging material, video cassette recorder housing, and electric and electronic equipment.
 According to UNEP, "HBCD is produced in China, Europe, Japan, and the USA.
-The known current annual production is approximately 28,000 tonnes per year.
+The last known current annual production is approximately 28,000 tonnes per year.
 The main share of the market volume is used in Europe and China" (figures from 2009 to 2010).
 Due to its persistence, toxicity, and ecotoxicity, the Stockholm Convention on Persistent Organic Pollutants decided in May 2013 to list hexabromocyclododecane in Annex A to the convention with specific exemptions for production and use in expanded polystyrene and extruded polystyrene in buildings.
 Because HBCD has 16 possible stereo-isomers with different biological activities, the substance poses a difficult problem for manufacture and regulation.
+It is synthesized via the bromination of cyclododecatriene.

 Toxicity

 HBCD's toxicity and its harm to the environment are current sources of concern.
-HBCD can be found in environmental samples such as birds, mammals, fish and other aquatic organisms as well as soil and sediment.
+HBCD can be found in environmental samples such as birds, mammals, fish, and other aquatic organisms as well as soil and sediment.

-On this basis, on 28 October 2008 the European Chemicals Agency decided to include HBCD in the SVHC list, Substances of Very High Concern, within the Registration, Evaluation, Authorisation and Restriction of Chemicals framework.
-On 18 February 2011, HBCD was listed in the Annex XIV of REACH and hence is subject to Authorisation.
+On this basis, on 28 October 2008, the European Chemicals Agency decided to include HBCD in the SVHC list, Substances of Very High Concern, within the Registration, Evaluation, Authorisation and Restriction of Chemicals framework.
+On 18 February 2011, HBCD was listed in Annex XIV of REACH and hence is subject to Authorisation.
 HBCD can be used until the so-called “sunset date” (21 August 2015).
-After that date, only authorised applications will be allowed in the EU.
+After that date, only authorized applications will be allowed in the EU.

-HBCD has been found widely present in biological samples from remote areas and supporting evidences for its classification as Persistent, Bioaccumulative and Toxic (PBT) and undergoes long-range environmental transportation.
+HBCD has been found widely present in biological samples from remote areas and supporting pieces of evidence for its classification as Persistent, Bioaccumulative, and Toxic (PBT) and undergoes long-range environmental transportation.

-In July 2012, an EU harmonised classification and labelling for HBCD entered into force.
+In July 2012, an EU-harmonized classification and labeling for HBCD entered into force.
 HBCD has been classified as a category 2 for reproductive toxicity.
 Since August 2010 hexabromocyclododecanes are included in the EPA's List of Chemicals of Concern.

-In May 2013 the Stockholm Convention on Persistent Organic Pollutants (POPs) decided to include HBCD in the convention's Annex A for elimination, with specific exemptions for expanded and extruded polystyrene in buildings needed to give countries time to phase-in safer substitutes.
-HBCD is listed for elimination, but with a specific exemption for expanded polystyrene (EPS) and extruded polystyrene (XPS) in buildings.
-Countries may choose to use this exemption for up to five years after the request for exemption is submitted.
 Japan was the first country to implement a ban on the import and production of HBCD effective in May 2014.
+The United States EPA began the process of regulating HBCD in 2020 releasing it final evaluation of the chemicals and confirmed its health and environmental risks in 2022.

 Because HBCD has 16 possible stereo-isomers with different biological activities, the substance poses a difficult problem for manufacture and regulation.